preloader

 • Home

-• Erikson's Theory of Psychosocial Development and their Application in Nursing
+• Erikson's Theory of Psychosocial Development

 Psychosocial development theory is indeed one of the most important frames explaining how in the process of a person’s lifespan, people develop and transform.
 Notably, Erik Erikson theory has its application to nursing practice as nurses are more apt to view patients through major life transitions or even overwhelming times of their human experience.